-The UK will be leaving the EU, commonly known as ‘Brexit’, by 31 January 2020.
-The terms are yet to be decided.
+The UK left the EU on 31 January 2020.
+We are now going through a transition period which will end on 31 December 2020.
 Until then everything remains the same.
-If you are an EU citizen you still have exactly the same rights as before the referendum.
-London is Open!
+If you are an EU citizen you still have the same rights as before the referendum.